orm-fux/es-inspector/README.md

 #### Defining the Query

 To enter queries you have the option to enter it like plain Elasticsearch JSON query or in an assisted manner.
-Select the option from the dropdown in the top left corner of the view.
+Select the option from the drop down in the top left corner of the view.

 When using plain queries for searching enter the query in the text field.
-ON the right hand side of the view you have a filterabe listing of all mapped properties in the index (not available for aliases).
-You can select a mapped property in their and use the "Add to Query" button to add it at the current caret positoin in the query - or simply double click it.
+ON the right hand side of the view you have a filterable listing of all mapped properties in the index (not available for aliases).
+You can select a mapped property in their and use the "Add to Query" button to add it at the current caret position in the query - or simply double click it.

 You can use the keyboard shortcut `Ctrl+F` to open a small search dialog to do some text searches in your query text.
 This keyboard shortcut is available for every "source code styled" text box in the inspector.